FEC-Team-Mythos/Atelier-ECommerce/README.md

 # Atelier E-Commerce Frontend

 Frontend project for an E-Commerce website utilizing Javascript (React), CSS, HTML, Node Express deployed on AWS consisting of a homepage, product page (overview, related products, questions and answers, reviews), and a checkout page.
+Page routing is handled using React Router.
+Uploaded Images are stored via AWS S3.

 ## Table of Contents